 English literature at Cardiff has long enjoyed an international reputation for its teaching and research, and Cardiff is a splendid city in which to spend your undergraduate years.
 Our commitment is to make those years intellectually stimulating and academically rewarding.
 We pride ourselves on nurturing a friendly, personalised and supportive environment for our students.
-We aim for the best and for success in all we do.

 Our curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the 21st century.
-Nor is the curriculum restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language and popular culture, and our teaching reflects these interests.
+You will not be restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language and popular culture, and our teaching reflects these interests.
 You will be encouraged to stretch yourself intellectually and imaginatively by exploring literature both as practitioners and critics.

 There are no compulsory modules in English literature at Cardiff after year one.
-We give you choice – but we also give you the skills and knowledge to make informed decisions from a diverse range of options which includes creative writing.
+We give you choice, but we also give you the skills and knowledge to make informed decisions from a diverse range of options.

 The distinctive features of the course include: